atellix/net-authority/README.md

 The Network Authority program manages Merchant and Subscription Manager authorization accounts.

-Here's why:
-* Verify merchants in real-time using data stored on the Solana blockchain
+* Verify merchants in real-time
-* Perform recurring subscriptions securely :smile:
+* Control recurring subscriptions

 ### Built With